-How to Keep your Camera Gear Safe and Functional during Cold Weather Expeditions
+How to Keep your Camera Gear Safe and Functional During Cold-Weather Expeditions

-Isn’t it still summer, and don’t we still have Autumn before it’s winter… and we’re thinking about cold weather photography?
-Well, somewhat, but in the world of travel and photography, there’s always some place cold to go!
 In addition, one of nature’s greatest spectacles is about to commence in mid-October, as 1,000 polar bears from Western Hudson Bay migrate through the tiny sub-arctic outpost town of Churchill and position themselves for the first ice on the bay.
-This post is to help all those planning for photographing in cold weather to make the most of their gear and thus make the most of your photography!
+This post is to help all those planning to photograph in cold weather make the most of their gear and thus make the most of their photography!

 Polar Bear 1

-At risk of oversimplifying this relatively broad topic, there are two issues that come up with cold weather.
+At the risk of oversimplifying this relatively broad topic, there are two issues that come up with cold weather.
 First is battery life and second is condensation forming on or in your camera when going from outside cold to inside warm temperatures.

 Let’s dig into it…